Read our fact sheet on infringement notices.

 These record-keeping and pay slip obligations ensure that accurate records are kept so Inspectors and employees can check that the correct pay, leave and conditions are being received.

-For further information on record-keeping and pay slip obligations, please see our Record-keeping and pay slips fact sheet.
+For further information on record-keeping and pay slip obligations, please see our Record-keeping page.
 The FWO has also created various templates to help employers meet their record-keeping and pay slip obligations.
-These templates are available at www.fairwork.gov.au/templates.
+These templates are available on our Templates page.

 When is an infringement notice likely to be issued?